punchmonster/Lovecraft-Letters/readme.md

 ### Other

-Please include a photo of the original letter source for verification.
+Please include a photo of the original letter source and evidence of provenance for verification.
 If there are any visual elements that can't be implemented in the markdown file, please include them as a `.png` file with the same title as the markdown file.
+If multiple images are attached please append the image title with `-1`, with increasing integers for more images.

 ## License